2009 New Jersey gubernatorial election: Lieutenant governor factor

 This was the first gubernatorial election since the position of lieutenant governor was created and the candidates were the first gubernatorial candidates in New Jersey history to pick running mates.
 All twelve candidates on the ballot selected their running mates by the July 27, 2009 deadline.

 Christie, as the Republican nominee for governor, selected Kim Guadagno, the sheriff of Monmouth County.
-Others mentioned for the post had included former Congressman Bob Franks, State Senators Diane Allen and Jennifer Beck, and Bergen County Clerk Kathleen Donovan.
+Others mentioned for the post had included former congressman Bob Franks, State Senators Diane Allen and Jennifer Beck, and Bergen County Clerk Kathleen Donovan.

 Corzine, as the Democratic nominee, selected State Senator Loretta Weinberg.
-Other mentioned for the post had included Newark Mayor and future U.S. Senator Cory Booker, New Jersey Senators Nia Gill and Barbara Buono, New Jersey General Assemblywoman Bonnie Watson Coleman, and wealthy businessman Randal Pinkett.
+Other mentioned for the post had included Newark Mayor and future U.S. senator Cory Booker, New Jersey senators Nia Gill and Barbara Buono, New Jersey General Assemblywoman Bonnie Watson Coleman, and wealthy businessman Randal Pinkett.

-Daggett, having qualified for matching funds, selected Ocean Township's Frank J. Esposito, a longtime professor and administrator at Kean University who served as an advisor to the Commissioner of Education in the Thomas Kean, Sr. administration, as his running mate.
+Daggett, having qualified for matching funds, selected Ocean Township's Frank J. Esposito, a longtime professor and administrator at Kean University who served as an advisor to the Commissioner of Education in the Thomas Kean administration, as his running mate.
 Others mentioned for the post had included Edison Mayor Jun Choi and Passaic County freeholder James Gallagher.

 There was also a debate between the three major candidates for lieutenant governor: Loretta Weinberg, Kim Guadagno, and Frank Esposito.
 This debate, sponsored by Leadership New Jersey, was held at Monmouth University in West Long Branch on October 8.
 It was televised on News 12 New Jersey and broadcast on the radio on New Jersey 101.5.